rolandrgarceau/a-google-sheet-reader-chatgpt-workflow/readme.md

 06b-current-state-overview's first paragraph is a good summary for all the just probing around done before actually installing helpful utilities for interacting with Google.

 The prefix 1-sheets-api.md starts my process of exploring the API itself after the python quickstart.
 That documentation mysteriously made itself available the day stackoverflow posted a response to an inquiry regarding current 403's encountered with OAuth and .credentials for obtaining short lived tokens to Access the sheets API.
+One might argue that people know how to get ahead of themselves quickly.
+It's not the first time I've had to handle the documentation abyss... don't Zero Trust me.

 ### Discovery for Sheets API